 The Fauquier Amateur Radio Association (FARA) is an ARRL-affiliated association in the Roanoke Division.
 The association is located in Warrenton, Virginia, which is the county seat of Fauquier County.

-Our focus includes contesting, ARES® activities, community support in emergency situations, education and amateur radio outreach.
+Our focus includes contesting, ARES® activities, community support, education and amateur radio outreach.

 We are available to support your Warrenton-area event with FREE radio communications.